filip-frisbo/filip-frisbo/README.md

-- 👋 Hi, I’m @filip-frisbo
+- 👋 Hi, I’m Filip, Head of Integrations @frisbo
 - 👀 I’m interested in clean code
-- 🌱 I’m currently learning coding design patterns
+- 🌱 I’m currently learning how to use api docs not written in english
 - 📫 How to reach me filip.blajiu@frisbo.ro

 <!---